-Students Voting is designed to help K-12 students statewide discover the importance of elections and the power of their voice – and their vote – in our democracy.
+Students Voting helps K-12 students statewide discover the importance of elections and the power of their voice – and their vote – in our democracy.

-- A realistic General Election ballot customized with their choice of offices and ballot questions
+• A realistic ballot customized with their choice of offices and ballot questions

-Research shows that young people who learn how to vote and become comfortable with the mechanics of a polling place are significantly more likely to make voting a lifelong habit.
+Feedback from teachers is consistently positive: “I felt like this exercise empowered the students and helped them to become responsible, respectful and proud citizens.”
+This sentiment is supported by research that shows that young people who learn how to vote and become comfortable with the mechanics of a polling place are significantly more likely to make voting a lifelong habit.
+And that’s good for everyone!

 Who